drbap/magicuser-theme-for-obsidian/README.md

 ## Feedback

 If you have any issues and/or suggestions, please submit an issue.
 I will try to answer as soon as possible.
 Thanks.

+## License and Acknowledgements

+MagicUser Theme for Obsidian

+MIT License ⓒ Bernardo Pires

+Special congratulations to the Obsidian.md team for creating a great software application.